HumanSignal/label-studio/docs/source/guide/FAQ.md

 <br/>

-## How to make pre-annotations & pre-labeling
+## How to make pre-annotations & pre-labeling & predictions
 You can import pre-annotated tasks into LS.
 Pre-annotations will be automatically shown on Labeling page.
 Prepare your tasks with `predictions` field which is very similar to `completions` and then import your tasks to LS.
 [Read more](tasks.html#Basic-format) about task format and predictions.
 The same format of predictions is used for the ML backend output.
 <br>